 As a senior, you need to be just as careful as younger people when having sex with a new partner.
 You may not be able to get pregnant, but you’re still susceptible to sexually transmitted diseases.
 Talk to your partner, and protect yourself.

-As bodies and feelings change in your senior years, it’s more important than ever to communicate your thoughts, fears, and desires with your partner.
+As bodies and feelings change over the age of 50, it’s more important than ever to communicate your thoughts, fears, and desires with your partner.
 Encourage your partner to communicate fully with you, too.
-Speaking openly about sex may not come easily to you, but improving your communication will help both of you feel closer, and can make senior sex more pleasurable.
+Speaking openly about sex may not come easily to you, but improving your communication will help both of you feel closer, and can make sex more pleasurable.

 Talking about sex